Invisible to Humans, Triggered by Agents: Stealthy Jailbreak Attacks on Mobile Vision-Language Agents: Introduction

+Although \citep{re} shows that small, human-imperceptible image perturbations can reliably hijack agent behavior, these perturbations transfer poorly to unseen models, particularly commercial closed-source LVLMs.
+Consequently, such approaches are impractical in typical mobile agent scenarios, where proprietary LVLM backends dominate.
+Achieving robust stealth at the pixel level across unseen models is inherently difficult.
+To address this limitation, we shift the stealth paradigm from spatial to temporal dimensions: instead of relying on visual imperceptibility, we expose malicious prompts only during agent-driven interactions, exploiting the discrepancy between human and agent touch patterns.
+In addition, another practical constraint is that, unlike conversational LLM jailbreaks which allow iterative multi-turn probing, many current mobile agents typically act based on a single screenshot.
+This affords the attacker only one strict opportunity to subvert the agent's plan within the constraints of limited screen real estate~\citep{oneshot1}.

+Therefore, we propose a new attack paradigm, termed agent-only perceptual injection, enabled by discrepancies between human and agent interactions.
+To realize this paradigm, we design a unified framework with three components: (i) an in-app prompt embedding mechanism that injects malicious content without requiring system-level privileges; (ii) an interaction-triggered activation mechanism that exposes the content only during agent interactions; and (iii) a lightweight optimization method (HG-IDA*) for constructing effective one-shot jailbreak prompts under mobile UI constraints.

-To evaluate our framework, we develop three Android applications and release a dataset of jailbreak‑prompt injections, including explicit harmful prompts and seemingly benign prompts that nonetheless induce malicious behavior in agents, which covers privacy leakage, safety harms, potential financial loss, and illicit IoT control.
-Using diverse injection instances, we evaluate Mobile-Agent-E with multiple LVLM backends, including state-of-the-art closed-source models (e.g., GPT-4o~\citep{gpt-4o} ) and advanced open-source models (e.g., Deepseek-VL2~\citep{deepseek-vl2} ).
-We observed high attack success rates on both closed- and open-source LVLMs (e.g., $\textbf{82.5\%}$ for GPT-4o and $\textbf{87.5\%}$ for Deepseek-VL2) through comprehensive experiments.
+To evaluate our framework, we curate three Android applications and a redacted dataset of jailbreak-prompt injections spanning both explicitly harmful prompts and seemingly benign prompts that nonetheless induce malicious agent behavior, covering privacy leakage, safety abuse, potential financial loss, and illicit IoT control.
+Using diverse injection instances, we evaluate Mobile-Agent-E with multiple LVLM backends, including state-of-the-art closed-source models (e.g., GPT-4o~\citep{gpt-4o}) and advanced open-source models (e.g., Deepseek-VL2~\citep{deepseek-vl2}).
+We observed high attack success rates on both closed- and open-source LVLMs (e.g., $82.5\%$ for GPT-4o and $87.5\%$ for Deepseek-VL2) through comprehensive experiments.
 Moreover, high-capability closed-source models were more likely to convert compromised plans into executed harmful actions due to stronger reasoning-to-action consistency and superior instruction-following.
 These results underscore the practicality and robustness of stealthy, one-shot jailbreak prompt injections against real‑world mobile LVLM agents.

+In summary, our contributions are threefold: \begin{itemize} \item We introduce agent-only perceptual injection as a new attack paradigm enabled by interaction-level discrepancies; \item We design a unified low-privilege framework that combines in-app embedding, interaction-triggered activation, and HG-IDA* for one-shot jailbreak construction; \item We evaluate the attack on multiple Android applications and LVLM backends, showing that interaction-level signals are critical for defending deployed mobile agents. \end{itemize}